-- PROJ-5: Alaska Road (Frank Road to E. Valley Center Road) This corridor, as well as the adjoining intersections were identified on the HIN and have been the subject of past county planning efforts.
-Beyond identified crash trends, and county capacity and safety concerns, the public was highly vocal about the need for improvements to this stretch of roadway. - PROJ-9: Love Lane/Durston Road This intersection was identified as the second highest scoring intersection on the off-system only HIN, and the fifth highest scoring intersection on the full system HIN.
+PROJ-5: Alaska Road (Frank Road to E. Valley Center Road) - This corridor, as well as the adjoining intersections were identified on the HIN and have been the subject of past county planning efforts.
+Beyond identified crash trends, and county capacity and safety concerns, the public was highly vocal about the need for improvements to this stretch of roadway.

+- PROJ-9: Love Lane/Durston Road This intersection was identified as the second highest scoring intersection on the off-system only HIN, and the fifth highest scoring intersection on the full system HIN.
 Short-term improvements have been made to improve safety at the intersection but are not anticipated to be sustainable over the long-term given increasing traffic volumes in the area.
-The county has already identified a roundabout as the preferred long-term solution through a comprehensive intersection control evaluation process.

-PROJ-11: Huffine Lane Shared Use Path - A shared use path has long been a priority for Gallatin County and its residents to enhance safety, mobility, and connectivity between urban and rural regions of the county.
+The county has already identified a roundabout as the preferred long-term solution through a comprehensive intersection control evaluation process. - PROJ-II: Huffine Lane Shared Use Path A shared use path has long been a priority for Gallatin County and its residents to enhance safety, mobility, and connectivity between urban and rural regions of the county.
 Huffine Lane is a high-speed, high-volume roadway but provides a direct route into Bozeman with multiple segments of the roadway appearing on the HIN.
 The Huffine Lane/Gooch Hill Road intersection also appears as the third highest scoring intersection on the HIN, primarily due to a bicyclist fatality in 2022.
+Accordingly, consider combining the path with non-motorized accommodations and intersection visibility improvements recommended under PROJ-10.